 Get more out of your media monitoring efforts

-How can you provide guidance if you don’t truly understand how others perceive your brand?
-And how can you understand that if you’re not actively listening to the conversation about and around your brand?
-Fortunately, there’s no shortage of platforms available to make that job easier.
-Yet, even the best software takes a little practice to make sure you’re getting the most out of it.
+That means more pressure to understand how audiences talk about and perceive your brand, your industry and your competitors.
+While there’s no shortage of platforms available to help communications teams gather this data, even the best software takes a little practice to make sure you’re getting the most out of it.

 If you feel overwhelmed by media monitoring, frustrated with your results or simply don’t know where to begin, you’re not alone.
 It’s far too easy to overlook some key elements that make media monitoring most effective.
 The good news is it’s also pretty easy to get back on track.